githublandau/Danbing_AI_Protocol_System_with_SLAPS_Framework/README.EN.md

 > **“Is this the first anchor of a language-driven world of the future?”** — Wang Xiao

-The Danbing (Single Soldier) Natural Language-Driven AI Protocol System represents a **breakthrough structural paradigm**.
+The Danbing Natural Language-Driven AI Protocol System represents a **breakthrough structural paradigm**.
 It is the world’s first “**language-as-protocol structure system**,”
 essentially a prototype of a language-protocol-driven micro operating system.